Custom package

 This is generally the most desired and convenient behaviour, and will work for link previews and message buttons.

-file
+property file

 Returns a File wrapping the photo or document in this message.
 If the media type is different (polls, games, none, etc.), this property will be None.